 Outside of Nassau on New Providence Island

 New Providence Island is only 21 miles long and 7 miles wide, so it is easy to see in a few hours via bus, car, or moped.
 Shore excursion tours often combine a tour of Nassau, some sightseeing, and time at the beach.
-A visit to the famous Atlantis Resort on Paradise Island is also a popular activity.
+Or pay a visit to the famous Atlantis Resort.
 If you have spent time in Nassau before, you might want to take an excursion outside the city, which can be booked on your cruise ship or in Nassau.